EdwardBerman/EdwardBerman/blog/blog_1.md

 ## What went wrong

-I still haven't reached my goal, but I don't think I ever will.
-At least, PSFex has had a 25 year headstart, so I have a ways to go to be able to beat in both **Accuracy** and **Speed**.
+I still haven't reached my goal of accuracy compared to PSFex.
+PSFex has had a 25 year headstart, so I have a ways to go to be able to beat it.
+I haven't been able to beat it yet, but I am optimistic!

+**Writing**

+I should have been more terse and proactive in not letting the scope of the JOSS paper get out of fan, having to do major surgery on it is something that I should have been able to prevent.